letthefireflieslive/alv-pipe/CHANGE.md

 ### Added
 - Fetch admin kubeconfig from host to ansible runner
-- Add sample argo application to deploy
-- Guide for using argo and various use cases
 - Convert playbook to ansible roles

+## [1.1.1] - 2022-Feb-11

+### Added
+- Fetch admin kubeconfig from host to ansible runner

 ## [1.1.0] - 2022-Feb-11